rockstardotb/django-python-workshop/README.md

 All other functions (or methods) follow the __init__() method.

-I write the main function after class, in which I initialize and instance of the class and call the accuracy method:
+I write the main function after the class, in which I initialize and instance of the class and call the accuracy method:

     if __name__ == '__main__':